Elmoustafi-22/i-e-school-admin-panel/README.md

 ## Notes for Developers

-1. **No Real Backend**: All data is currently stored in React state.
-Database calls and API integrations need to be implemented.
+1. **Partial Backend Implemented**: A backend using MongoDB and Next.js API Routes is now partially implemented for Students and Classes management.
+The Attendance system still requires backend integration.

-2. **Mock Data**: Mock data is in `lib/mock-data.ts` - use this as a reference for data structure.
+2. **Mock Data**: `lib/mock-data.ts` is still present but data for Students and Classes is fetched from the database.
+It can be used as a reference or for other parts of the application.

 3. **Type Safety**: All data models have TypeScript interfaces - use these when implementing backend.

-4. **Component State**: Currently using `useState` for data management - replace with API calls or state management library.
+4. **Data Management**: Data for Students and Classes is now managed through API calls to the MongoDB backend. `useState` is still used for local UI state.

 5. **Authentication**: No authentication is implemented - add if required for your interview.

 6. **Environment Variables**: Create a `.env.local` file for any API keys or database URLs:
 \`\`\`env
-DATABASE_URL=your_database_url
+DATABASE_URL=your_mongodb_connection_string
 TEAMS_WEBHOOK_URL=your_webhook_url
 \`\`\`